 Key staff are cross-trained in a variety of agency activities, in both program and support functions.
-Regularly scheduled meetings of program staff include opportunities for sharing best practices, materials gathered from professional conferences, news from national and regional professional organizations and developments in the profession.
+Regular staff meetings include opportunities for sharing best practices, materials gathered from professional conferences, news from national and regional professional organizations and developments in the profession.
 Annual reports by staff members document significant accomplishments and program knowledge.
 These reports are shared among the agency's board, leadership and staff.
-An internal intranet system and network directory structure insures that records, information, resources and training documents are available across departmental lines.
-The interaction between staff members as they go about their duties provides an opportunity for staff to expand their knowledge of program areas not under their direct responsibilities.
+An internal intranet system and network directory structure ensures that records, information, resources and training documents are available across departmental lines.
+Interaction among staff members provides opportunities for staff to expand their knowledge of program areas not under their direct responsibilities.